 Editor’s Note: We have been talking a lot about credit card churning in recent weeks.
 While we wouldn’t recommend using credit card rewards or credit card churning for everybody, we feel that it is a great way to “make” extra money when it is done right.
 However, one of the questions that gets asked frequently is, “What about your credit score?”
 The following post is our answer to that question.
 It was originally published in July 2012, and has been slightly updated.
 Enjoy!
+(Read this post to find out how we’re paying for our next vacation with credit card rewards)

 Do you know what your credit score is?
 The last time I checked, mine was about 800.